Juicern/luma/docs/Luma_TD.md

   - `CreateRewriteMessage`
   - `FindBySession`

-Repositories should be implemented in a way that the DB driver (SQLite vs Postgres) can be swapped with minimal changes (e.g., using standard SQL and avoiding vendor-specific extensions).
+Repositories are implemented using standard SQL to run on Postgres.

 ---